Chinese people in Belize: Late 20th century

 Belize's citizenship-by-investment programme, which began in 1986, was a popular option among Chinese migrants in the 1990s.
 In response to the demand, the price rose from US$25,000 to US$50,000 in 1997.
 Hong Kong migrants, who lacked real British citizenship but only had British National (Overseas) status, sought to obtain Belizean passports as an insurance policy in case conditions in their homeland went downhill after the 1997 resumption of sovereignty by China.
 Mainland Chinese migrants, for their part, sought to use Belize as a stepping stone to get around tough U.S. migration policy against them; however, the U.S. tightened up its visa requirements for Belizeans in response.
 Migrants from Taiwan also took advantage of this programme.
 Among migrants from Taiwan it was especially popular to bring aged relatives to settle in Belize.

 Not all of the migrants returned to their homeland or went on to the U.S.; some settled in the Belize River on the tracts of land that the government granted them in exchange for their investments, bringing in workers to building houses and schools.
 In the mid-1990s there may have been as many as six or seven thousand Chinese people in Belize.
 However, when the government tightened its work permit policies, an exodus began—the migrants went to other Chinese communities in Costa Rica, Thailand and the Philippines where migration policies were more favourable.
 By 1998 the Chinese were estimated to have fallen to about 1.5% of the Belizean population or three thousand people.
 Corozal for example was reported to have had a peak Chinese population of 500, but then fell to just one-tenth that.

 Business and employment

 In the 19th century, during the Caste War in neighbouring Yucatán, Mexico, Chinese and Lebanese shopkeepers began setting up businesses in Belize City.
 A hardware store run by a Chinese migrant named Augusto Quan was well known as the only supplier of certain tools, nails and buckets for a long time.
 Others established laundries, brothels, gambling houses, and restaurants.
-Today the Chinese community control most of the economy and became dominant in the grocery, restaurant, fast food, and lottery trades.
+Today the Chinese community are active in the grocery, restaurant, fast food, and lottery trades.